LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

 <img src="../images/0001-01-32/WindowsSpyValues.png" class="image fit" alt="Russian House"/>

-So I have used my mouse to select
+So I have used my mouse to select the file explorer and made sure I am in the target path and that the window is in focus so that I can grab all the info needed to id it.

 ```ahk
     try